hheitor/apiProtectionLab00/README.md

 ```

-3. create your f5 WAF:
+3. Create your f5 WAF:

   ```